 Furthermore, it cannot be denied that developers and users of MdC software in the past have felt a strong need for more accurate scaling and positioning of signs.
 In fact, after the introduction of RES, some MdC tools have adopted some of its features and added them to their dialects of MdC.
-Regrettably, this exacerbates some of the other problems of MdC, such as lack of standardisation and the chaotic syntax.

-2One striking observation illustrating the relative complexity of MdC notation is the following.
+One striking observation illustrating the relative complexity of MdC notation is the following.
 The specification of the tokeniser for MdC in Serge Rosmorduc's JSesh is 188 lines long, against 34 lines for RES in our Java implementation.